gerane/gerane.github.io/_posts/2016-02-01-Local-gpo-powershell.md

 }
 {% endhighlight %}

 This should get you started and I hope others find this as useful as I have.
 There are a number of great uses for this module and it even has DSC Resources.
-It can be found on [Github][ad3d46ea] and the PSGallery.
-I would suggest using the Github version.
-I found a bug early on that was fixed in the one on Github, but I am currently not 100% sure if Dave has pushed that change to the PSGallery or not.
-If I find out I will update this post.
+It can be found on [Github][ad3d46ea] and the [PSGallery][a31b913c].

+  [a31b913c]: https://www.powershellgallery.com/packages/PolicyFileEditor "PSGallery"

+**UPDATE: 2/6/2016**

+Dave Wyatt updated the PSGallery version to 2.0.1 and it contains the bug fix for the User GUID bug I encountered, so it should be fine to use either version.

   [cc843970]: https://twitter.com/msh_dave "Dave Wyatt"
   [44b3b01a]: https://github.com/dlwyatt/PolicyFileEditor "PolicyFileEditor"